luxonis/blobconverter/cli/README.md

-                        Additional params to use when compiling a model to MyriadX blob --converter-url URL   URL to BlobConverter API endpoint used for conversion --no-cache            Omit .cache directory and force new compilation of the blob
+                        Additional params to use when compiling a model to MyriadX blob --converter-url URL   URL to BlobConverter API endpoint used for conversion --no-cache            Omit .cache directory and force new compilation of the blob --zoo-list            List all models available in OpenVINO Model Zoo

 ```

 ## Conversion examples (cli)